 Shakespeare & Co. reunion: James Jones, Sylvia Beach, Thornton Wilder, Alice B. Toklas

 She was the daughter of a minister, and during WWI, she served with the Red Cross in Serbia.
-Then, her mother helped her finance a little bookshop in Paris – which had always been Beach’s dream – and over the next 2 decades, it became a smashing success, and a hub for all of the famous literary ex-pats in Paris at that time.
+Afterwards, her mother helped her finance a little bookshop in Paris, which had always been Beach’s dream, and over the next 2 decades, the shop became a smashing success, and a hub for all of the famous literary ex-pats in Paris at that time.
 Oh, for a time machine.
 My #1 destination would be Shakespeare & Co. in Paris in, oh, 1925.
 That’s where I want to go, please.
 When the Nazis marched into Paris, Beach repeatedly refused to leave her books, although she was ordered to.

-Here is a really interesting anecdote (which gives you some background of just ONE aspect of her life – and, of course, of course, James Joyce is peripherally involved):
+In Campbell’s essay, he shares a really interesting anecdote (which gives you some background of just ONE aspect of her life, and, of course, of course, James Joyce is peripherally involved):

 When the Nazis entered Paris, Beach, who had lately made a visit home to the United States where she underwent a hysterectomy (she was also “knocked out by headaches” all her life), declined to leave rue de l’Odeon a second time.
 In her memoir, she told the almost too-cinematic story of how a “high-ranking German officer” entered her shop one day and, “speaking perfect English”, asked to buy the single copy of Finnegans Wake (published by Faber and Faber) displayed in the window.
 Beach told him it was not for sale, and duly removed it.